ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/data.md

 Generating the values for a stream can result in an error, in which case the stream is terminated with an error value.

-To create a stream, you can use various techniques, such as generating values through computations, reading from external sources, or transforming existing collections.
-One way to generate a stream is by applying the `toStream()` function on an array.
+One way to generate a stream is by transforming an existing collection.
+This can be done by applying the `toStream()` function on an array.
 Here's an example:

 ```
 int[] numArray = [2, 4, 6, 8, 10];